1cy1c3/scribo/README.md

 $ cd scribo
 $ doxygen doxygen.config
 ```
-Afterwards, you will get a website with helpful informations about the code.
+Afterwards, you will get a website with helpful information about the code.
 Furthermore, read the documentation about the framework `Qt` at http://doc.qt.io/ or in the IDE `Qt creator`.